Generating SSH Key for GitHub Using Git Extensions

 About author

-I’m a full-stack .NET freelance consultant with 14+ years of experience building secure, scalable, and production-ready web applications using ASP.NET Core, Angular, EF Core, and Azure.
+I’m a full-stack .NET freelance consultant and mentor with 14+ years of experience building production-ready applications using ASP.NET Core, EF Core, Angular, and Azure.
+I help developers and teams understand architecture, write cleaner code, and build real-world systems that are scalable, testable, and cloud-ready.

 Recent Blog Posts